 I use GSA for tier link building for niche websites.
 Ahrefs link monitoring utility and the list of tools by smallseotools.com for plagiarism detection and a host of other things.

-#39.
-David Schneider is the cofounder of NinjaOutreach
+39. David Schneider is the founder of Daveschneider.me

 - AWeber – I use this to build my email list and keep my subscribers up to date.
 Probably the most valuable tool, though there are a lot of other autoresponder options to be honest.
 They have great customer support.